The following courses are available through the School of Biomedical Sciences

 If you are going particularly well in your Bachelor degree, then you should seriously consider an Honours degree.
 Honours is a research-focussed course, where your aptitude to enter a research-based career is explored.
 You will learn organisational, analytical, and practical skills that will stand you in good stead for a variety of future career paths.
 An excellent honours grade qualifies many students directly for an Australian Postgraduate Awards (APA) scholarship, which enables them to study towards a PhD, and a future career as researcher or academic.

-Two types of honours degree are available to students in the School of Biomedical Sciences.
+Two types of honours degree are available to students in the School of Biomedical Sciences, the type of program being dependent on your undergraduate degree.
 If you are a Bachelor of Pharmacy student you are eligible to apply for entry to the Bachelor of Pharmacy (Honours) course.
 This is a so-called "integrated honours" course, where your honours course requirements are fulfilled in parallel to your 3rd and 4th year Pharmacy subjects.

 There are many good reasons to spend a year researching a particular question in depth.
 Undergraduate classes have introduced you to a wide range of topics and problems, and an Honours project enables you to explore one in much deeper detail.
 It allows you to add a further qualification to your degree which adds valuable strings to your professional bow: a higher level of achievement, specialised knowledge in your discipline, and advanced level research and writing skills.
 An Honours degree allows you to pursue a special interest or topic at a detailed level of engagement and to enjoy the satisfaction of completing a significant body of original research and writing.
 Honours graduates automatically take this advanced skill set with them into the future: not only into the workforce and/or higher degrees, but also into other areas of interest in their lives.